-Event-Based Segmentation Rules allow you to target Subscribers from past campaigns who have performed an action on the email message, such as opens, clicks, and opt-outs.
+Event-Based Segmentation Rules allow you to target Contacts from past campaigns who have performed an action on the email message, such as opens, clicks, and opt-outs.

 To add an Event-Based Segmentation Rule

 - Go to Segmentation > Create Event Based Rule